 Anything we shouldn’t touch?

-Rows 149 onward are rows that have already been translated in v1.
-No need to edit these, but feel free to use CMD-F to find words and phrases that might have already been used. (e.g. The word “count” has been used many times before)
+Yes, the other sheet named “Unsued phrases for reference only” in the workbook lists all previously translated words that are not in use anymore within the app.
+Feel free to use the keyboard shortcut CMD-F to find words and phrases that might have already been used. (e.g. The word “count” has been used many times before).